vaginessa/BurntVeggies/README.rst

    :target: https://bitdeli.com/free

-Sentry is a realtime event logging and aggregation platform.
+BurntVeggies is a realtime event logging and aggregation platform.
 It specializes in monitoring errors and extracting all the information needed to do a proper post-mortem without any of the hassle of the standard user feedback loop.